 The J.P.
 Morgan Corporate Challenge is a 3.5 mile (5.6km) race series that is a global celebration of teamwork, camaraderie and community, providing an opportunity to connect with clients and corporate neighbors.

-With events in 13 cities in seven countries on five continents, The Corporate Challenge has proven to be inclusive with a 50/50 split of men and women from entry-level to CEO—runners, joggers and walkers are all welcomed.
+With events in eight countries on six continents, The Corporate Challenge has proven to be inclusive with a 50/50 split of men and women from entry-level to CEO—runners, joggers and walkers are all welcomed.

 All participating teams have a chance to qualify for The Championship, where the top male, female, and mixed teams from all the Series events compete for top honors in the corporate running community.